-The NEREID project (“NanoElectronics Roadmap for Europe: Identification and Dissemination”) is dedicated to map the future of European Nanoelectronics.
-Started in November 2015, NEREID is a Cooperation and Support action that has received funding for three years from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 685559.NEREID’s objective is to develop a roadmap for the European nanoelecronics industry, starting from the needs of applications and leveraging the strengths of the European eco-system.
-In addition, it will lead to an early benchmark/identification of promising novel nanoelectronic technologies, and an identification of bottlenecks all along the innovation (value) chain.
+NEREID project (“NanoElectronics Roadmap for Europe: Identification and Dissemination”) is dedicated to mapping European Nanoelectronics’ future.
+Started in November 2015, NEREID is a Cooperation and Support action that has received funding for three years from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 685559.NEREID’s objective is to develop a roadmap for the European nanoelectronics industry, starting from the needs of applications and leveraging the European eco-system strengths.
+Besides, it will lead to an early benchmark/identification of promising novel nanoelectronic technologies and an identification of bottlenecks all along the innovation (value) chain.

 The EduNano project is aimed at common courses development for the new skills needed for the new jobs in the multidisciplinary nanotechnology for MSc degree level, professionals and teacher training.

-There are few individual research teams, laboratories or companies that can claim to be able to respond to the technological challenges.
-To meet these needs in this project 3 European and 6 Israeli universities and 2 companies/research centres will share infrastructure, technological and human resources to develop certified modules, based on ECTS to be used in the corresponding partners’ training programmes in nanotechnologies.
+There are few individual research teams, laboratories or companies that can claim to respond to the technological challenges.
+To meet these needs in this project, 3 European and 6 Israeli universities and 2 companies/research centres will share infrastructure, technological and human resources to develop certified modules based on ECTS to be used in the corresponding partners’ training programmes nanotechnologies.

-The universities will share their infrastructure, technological and human resources, they will recognise the common certified modules but each university will keep his autonomy regarding the national diploma delivery.
+The universities will share their infrastructure, technological and human resources, they will recognise the common certified modules, but each university will keep its autonomy regarding the national diploma delivery.
 The implementation of the joint courses will start during the second project year as a part of the regular educational practices at each university.

 1. Micro-actuators, micro-pumps, sensors and electrical power generators, integrated on silicon-based piezoelectric materials (PZT) for use in Data Storage, Ink Jet, Health Care, Automotive and Energy Scavenging